nealarch01/movie-suggestion-bot/README.md

 Please note: this bot is still in development, more features will be added over time

 ## Requirements
 1. client_config file that contains your api keys.
-API's used: Discord and TheMovieDatabase (TMDB)
+APIs used: Discord and TheMovieDatabase (TMDB)
     - Request Discord token: https://discordjs.guide/preparations/setting-up-a-bot-application.html#your-token
     - Requst a TMDB api key: https://developers.themoviedb.org/3/getting-started/introduction